 That’s why we've put together an easy-to-follow action plan to help you come up with ideas, attract sponsors and run a great fundraiser.

-We’ve even added some free designs and templates to help you raise more money, and attract lots of attention.
+We’ve even added some free designs and templates to help you with your student fundraising project and attract lots of attention.
 Let’s dive right in, shall we?

 01. Get clear on how much you want to raise